-A Return to the Garage and the Toolbelt Analogy
+The Garage and the Toolbelt Analogy

-As presented in the Spring, the policy discussion was compared to a garage full of tools and the City Council's burden of picking the right tools for the job.
-This discussion asks the Council to recall that analogy and evaluate whether the tools presented in the draft are appropriate for this issue.
-Tools deemed inappropriate should be left in the garage.
-Only those which the Council desires to use should remain in the public release draft.
+As presented in 2024, the policy discussion was compared to a garage full of tools and the City Council's burden of picking the right tools for the job.
+This discussion asks the Council to recall that analogy and consider the current review as akin to adjusting the wrench to fit the pipe.
+The job has been identified, the tools have been selected, and the Council is setting the tool to appropriate size.